On-road Transportation Decarbonization — Demonstration Projects

 - NRCan will notify applicants of the FPP evaluation results.

-- Quarterly and yearly reporting is required, with ongoing data collection up to five years post-project completion.
+- Quarterly and yearly reporting is required for funded projects, with ongoing data collection for five years following project completion.

 Apply to this program